-The mathematical problem is, as expected, a nonstandard mixed discrete/continuous optimal control problem, which is in our case more difficult to tackle than in the aforementioned papers due to the presence of the features described above.
-By means of a suitable use of Dynamic Programming (DP) (extending what is done in \cite{phatan08}), we show that the stochastic control problem between trading times can be written as an infinite horizon stochastic time-inhomogeneous control problem.
-Then we apply the usual machinery of DP for such kind of problems and, using some results of \cite{FGtec}\footnote{Actually, in \cite{FGtec} these results are proved for the case $\gamma=0$.
-However, their extension to the general case $\gamma\in[0,1]$ is straightforward, see Subsection \ref{sec:visc}.}, we characterize the value function $\widehat{V}$ of this auxiliary problem as the unique viscosity solution of a Hamilton-Jacobi-Bellman equation.
-At this stage, the viscosity characterization only allows to provide the optimal feedback allocation in the illiquid asset.
-In order to go further in the solution and characterize the optimal feedback allocation in the liquid asset as well as the optimal feedback consumption strategy, we need to prove a regularity result for $\widehat{V}$.
-Such (nonstandard) regularity result is provided in the special case of power utility\footnote{Our assumption on the utility function covers only the case of positive power, differently from \cite{APW}.
-However the methods used here can be employed by suitable modifications to cover the case of negative power as well (see also Remark \ref{rem:negp}).} and allows to give a full theoretical solution to the problem.
-This solution is made implementable by a numerical scheme and numerical results are then provided and discussed for different values of the relevant parameters $\gamma,\lambda,\rho$.
+The mathematical problem is a nonstandard mixed discrete/continuous optimal control problem.
+By means of a suitable use of Dynamic Programming, extending the idea of \cite{phatan08}, we show that the stochastic control problem between trading times can be written as an infinite horizon stochastic time-inhomogeneous control problem.
+Then, we apply the usual machinery of DP for such problems and, using some results of \cite{FGtec},\footnote{In \cite{FGtec}, these results are proved for $\gamma=0$.
+Their extension to the general case $\gamma\in[0,1]$ is straightforward, see Subsection \ref{sec:visc}.} characterize the value function $\widehat{V}$ of this auxiliary problem as the unique viscosity solution of a HJB equation.
+At this stage, the viscosity characterization only pertains to the optimal allocation in the illiquid asset.\footnote{{The outcome of this part of the analysis is already in \cite{FGtec}, in the special case $\gamma=0$.}} In order to go further and characterize the optimal feedback allocation in the liquid asset and the optimal feedback consumption strategy, we need to prove a regularity result for $\widehat{V}$.
+This nonstandard regularity result and the related analysis of the optimal consumption and allocation in the liquid asset were left out of the analysis in \cite{FGtec}.
+Here we provide this result - Theorem \ref{prop:reg}, which is the main theoretical contribution of the paper - in the special case of power utility.\footnote{Our assumption on the utility function covers only the case of positive power, unlike \cite{APW}.
+However the method can be modified to cover the case of negative power as well (see also Remark \ref{rem:negp}).} It gives a full theoretical solution to the problem.
+A numerical scheme is proposed for implementation and numerical results are then provided and discussed for different values of the relevant parameters $\gamma,\lambda,\rho$.